utxo-one/lnd-php/README.md

 ## PHP-LND (WORK IN PROGRESS)

-A complete PHP SDK for LND implementations of the Lightning Network
+A PHP SDK for the LND implementation of the Lightning Network

 Note: Do not use!
 It is incomplete.